PhilipQuirke/verified_transformers/filter.md

 The library can be extended with topic-additional specific filter classes

-# Filter Use Example
+## Filter Use
+Filters are often used to find candidate nodes that could implement a specific algorithmic task.
+Confirming that a node implements a specific algorithmic task is not covered here.
+If we find a candidate node **does** implement the task, a new tag is added to the node to document that fact.

-If mathematics for addition, suppose we want to find any useful node that:
+As an example, suppose we have an addition model, and want to find all "candidate" nodes that:
-- Is at position P14
+- Are at position P14
-- Is an attention head
+- Are an attention head
-- Attends to (at least) D2 and D'2
+- Attend to (at least) D2 and D'2
-- Impacts answer token A2
+- Impact (at least) answer token A2

-In a Colab, we can write that filter criteria as: import QuantaTools as qt my_filters = qt.FilterAnd(
+In a Colab, we can find the candidate nodes with this filter: import QuantaTools as qt

+  my_filters = qt.FilterAnd(
     qt.FilterHead(),
     qt.FilterPosition(qt.position_name(14)),